bbauska/UC-Davis-JS-Basics/readme.md

   alt="4.01 Basic Distance Converter (Miles to Kilometers)." />
 </p>

-In this project will take an interface that I've already created, and make it work so that we end up with this little tool that will convert miles to kilometers.
+In this project will take an interface that I&apos;ve already created, and make it work so that we end up with this little tool that will convert miles to kilometers.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~ 588. project overview - basic miles to kilometer converter (327) ~~~~~~~~~~~~~-->